Student Accommodation Survey

 Full project title: Student Accommodation Survey

-The project has been commissioned by Student Accommodation Services at UWE.
-It comprises an investigation into how students perceive SAS in terms of the quality of service, and of the accommodation provided.
+The project was commissioned by Student Accommodation Services (SAS) at UWE Bristol.
+It comprised an investigation into how students perceive SAS in terms of the quality of service, and of the accommodation provided.

-It is taking place in a context of increasing competition between universities and a perception of rising expectations of students and their parents.
-The more particular reasons for carrying out the work relate to good business practice, in the sense of getting feedback from clients, and the potential redevelopment plans at the Frenchay campus, which might provide 1000-3000 bed spaces.
+It took place in a context of increasing competition between universities and a perception of rising expectations of students and their parents.
+The particular reasons for carrying out the work relate to good business practice, in the sense of getting feedback from clients, and the potential redevelopment plans at the Frenchay Campus, which might have provided 1,000 to 3,000 bed spaces.

-The project is in three stages.
-The first two stages focus on opinions about the service provided by SAS, and on aspirations, while the third is about the experience of living in the accommodation.
-Stage one consists of a questionnaire on the accommodation allocation process, sent with all the allocation letters in late June/July.
+The project had three stages.
+The first two stages focused on opinions about the service provided by the Student Accommodation Services, and on aspirations, while the third was about the experience of living in the accommodation.
+Stage one consisted of a questionnaire on the accommodation allocation process, sent with all the allocation letters in late June/July.

-Stage three involves ‘focus groups’ comprising of seven student ‘households’ (5-6 students each), chosen to include different accommodation types, student characteristics (eg international), and locations.
-These groups are organised in a semi-structured way, with the topics chosen as a result of the responses received at the earlier stages.
+Stage three involved ‘focus groups’ comprising of seven student ‘households’ (five to six students each), chosen to include different accommodation types, student characteristics (eg international), and locations.
+These groups were organised in a semi-structured way, with the topics chosen as a result of the responses received at the earlier stages.